metio/terraform-provider-k8s/docs/data-sources/kuma_io_fault_injection_v1alpha1_manifest.md

 ### Optional

-- `mesh` (String) Mesh is the name of the Kuma mesh this resource belongs to.It may be omitted for cluster-scoped resources.
+- `mesh` (String) Mesh is the name of the Kuma mesh this resource belongs to.
+It may be omitted for cluster-scoped resources.
 - `spec` (Map of String) Spec is the specification of the Kuma FaultInjection resource.

 ### Read-Only